EuginLee/Automate_the_boring_stuff/README.md

 # Automate_the_boring_stuff
-Projects, productivity tools, templates inspired by ATBRWP book
+Projects, productivity tools, templates inspired by ATBRWP book.

 Thank you to the awesome Al Sweigart for making this free for novices like myself.
 Weblink: https://automatetheboringstuff.com/